zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \frac{1}{2} \mu\_0^{-1} \frac{\eta}{c} \big\vert \bm{E_1}(\bm{n_s}) \big\vert^2.
 $$

 The scattered field does not exist in isolation.
-Since it is generated by the incident field, the total field is formed by the superposition of the two waves (c.f.
-Equation 11.12):
+Since it is generated by the incident field, the total field is formed by the superposition of the two waves (cf. Equation 11.12):

 $$ \tag{16.16}
 \begin{aligned}